rubiojr/rapi/docs/blobs.md

 For simplicity, we're using a map to store the blob ID as a key and the pack ID where it's been stored as the value.

-`indexBlobs` simply walks the filesystem and for every pack file found, lists the blobs in that pack file and adds them to our index:
+`indexBlobs` simply walks the filesystem (our repository) and for every pack file found, lists the blobs in that pack file and adds them to our index:

 ```go
 // walk restic's repository data dir and index all the pack files found